Laura Miller LCPC virtual mental health therapist specializing in OCD and anxiety

 As a young adult, I moved to Chicago and quickly fell in love with the neighborhoods, the energy, the art, and the culture (though I will admit I’m still not fully at peace with the Chicago tradition of winter “dibs”).

-Chicago has been home ever since — but part of me still carries those wide open skies.
+Chicagoland has been home ever since — but part of me still carries those wide open skies.

 Why I Created Unbound Counseling Services